Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Enable/Disable Individual Roles
-ttt_hypnotist_enabled                       0       // Whether or not the hypnotist should spawn ttt_impersonator_enabled                    0       // Whether or not the impersonator should spawn ttt_glitch_enabled                          0       // Whether or not the glitch should spawn ttt_phantom_enabled                         0       // Whether or not the phantom should spawn ttt_revenger_enabled                        0       // Whether or not the revenger should spawn
+ttt_hypnotist_enabled                       0       // Whether or not the hypnotist should spawn ttt_impersonator_enabled                    0       // Whether or not the impersonator should spawn ttt_assassin_enabled                        0       // Whether or not the assassin should spawn ttt_glitch_enabled                          0       // Whether or not the glitch should spawn ttt_phantom_enabled                         0       // Whether or not the phantom should spawn ttt_revenger_enabled                        0       // Whether or not the revenger should spawn